-It is getting harder and harder to imagine a home, an office or a coffee shop without Wi-Fi.
+It’s hard for us to imagine a home, an office, or a coffee shop without internet connectivity.
 Wi-Fi is now a ubiquitous presence that impacts our lives in ways we cannot fathom.
 Wi-Fi technology has seen a lot of advances in recent years.
 Below are some of the new developments in this field.

 A chief security flaw with WPA2, however, is that WPA2-Personal passphrase could be cracked with brute-force attacks – basically trying out different passwords over and over until a match is found.
 Data could be captured and with the password guessed after multiple attempts, the data can be decrypted.